-Academics: New Jersey Athletic Conference Academic Honorable Mention for the 2023-24 scholastic year…Member of the Rutgers-Camden Athletic Director’s Honor Roll for the 2021 Fall, 2022 Fall, 2023 Fall and 2024 Spring semesters…Dean’s List student.
+Academics: New Jersey Athletic Conference Academic Honorable Mention for the 2023-24 and 2024-25 scholastic years…Member of the Rutgers-Camden Athletic Director’s Honor Roll for the 2021 Fall, 2022 Fall, 2023 Fall, 2024 Spring, 2024 Fall and 2025 Spring semesters…Dean’s List student.

 Basketball 2023-24: Named to the All-New Jersey Athletic Conference Second Team…Named Rutgers-Camden’s Raptor of the Week on Dec.
 11 and Jan.
 22…Collected her 1,000th career point, becoming the 16th player in program history to reach that milestone, with a late-game three-pointer against The College of New Jersey (Jan.
 17)…Passed the 800-point milestone with 23 points against Montclair State (Dec.
 2)…Passed the 900-point milestone with 24 points against Penn State-Harrisburg (Jan.
 3)…Started all 25 games for Rutgers-Camden…Led the team in scoring (17.5 ppg) and rebounding (7.9 rpg)…Second on the Scarlet Raptors in assists (48) and third in steals (32)…Added five blocked shots…Led all regulars with a .389 shooting percentage from the floor (153-for-393)…Paced the team in foul shooting (.722) by hitting 127 of 176 attempts…Her 127 foul shots were the fifth-highest single-season total in program history…Her 438 points rank 19th on the program’s single-season records…Made 17 consecutive foul shots from Jan.
 20-31, the seventh-longest free throw streak in program history and the second-longest streak of her career: her 20 straight free throws in January, 2023, rank second on the all-time list…Shot 8-for-8 from the foul line against Stockton (Jan.
 24) and 7-for-7 in her next game against Rutgers-Newark (Jan.
 27) as part of her 17 straight successful foul shots…Scored in double digits in 23 of her 25 games, including 11 times with 20 or more points…Grabbed double-digit rebounds on eight occasions, leading to eight double-doubles…Scored her season high of 28 points at William Paterson (Jan.
 13), part of a three-game stretch which saw her produce 74 points, including 24 against The College of New Jersey (Jan.
 17) and 22 at Montclair State (Jan.
 20)…Had 25 points at Rutgers-Newark (Dec.
 9) and collected 24 points on four occasions…Grabbed a career-high 14 rebounds at New Jersey City (Jan.
 10) and had 13 boards against Rowan (Jan.
 31)…Set her career high of five assists against Kean (Dec.
 13)…Notched her career high of two blocks against both Penn State-Harrisburg (Jan.
 3) and William Paterson (Jan.
 13).